 National Security, Cyber Warfare, International Relations

-My research focuses on governmental decision making during cyberattacks and strategic attribution-related policy.
-I work at the intersection of Cyber and International Relations, examining under what circumstances governments choose public acknowledgment of attacks or secrecy.
-Within my doctoral research, I developed a pioneering analytical model that allows decision makers to predict their adversary’s response, supported by an original coded database of cyberattacks.
+Her research focuses on governmental decision making during cyberattacks and strategic attribution-related policy.
+She works at the intersection of Cyber and International Relations, examining under what circumstances governments choose public acknowledgment of attacks or secrecy.
+Within her doctoral research, she developed a pioneering analytical model that allows decision makers to predict their adversary’s response, supported by an original coded database of cyberattacks.

-In addition to academic research, I serve as a consultant to governments, corporations and international organizations.
-I also give specialized knowledge-based talks and presentations on strategic cyber issues to agencies, companies, groups and individuals, customized from field levels up to the top echelon.
+In addition to academic research, she serves as a consultant to governments, corporations and international organizations.
+She also gives specialized knowledge-based talks and presentations on strategic cyber issues to agencies, companies, groups and individuals, customized from field levels up to the top echelon.

-Previously, I held a cyber intelligence positions within Israel’s National Information Security Authority.
+Previously, she held a cyber intelligence positions within Israel’s National Information Security Authority.

 She completed her doctoral studies within the excellence program of the School of Political Science, Government and International Relations at Tel Aviv University, and hold an M.A. (magna cum laude) in Security Studies from Tel Aviv University.